UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 >[!NOTE]
 >**For "onBunya only" Users**
 >
->Even if you want to use onBunya exclusively, you will need to login using this direct ssh method when you access Bunya for the first time.
-Doing this will trigger the proper setup of your account.
+>Even if you want to use onBunya exclusively, you will need to login using a direct ssh method when you access Bunya for the first time. <br>
+>This is required to trigger the proper setup of your account, so that you will be able to use onBunya fully.
+>
+>A straightforward way to achieve this is to <br>
+>1. login into the onBunya Dashboard (https://onbunya.rcc.uq.edu.au) <br>
+>2. select Clusters ...
+Bunya Shell Access  from the drop down menus <br>
+>3. enter your password for your Bunya HPC username and your Multfactor Authentication code when prompted (see MFA section below)<br>
+>4. once you are logged in you can use `exit` to logout again.<br>
+><br>
+>Alternatively, you can use an ssh command line client like putty or ssh in a command terminal on a Mac, Linux or Windows PC as described here:

+#### Command line SSH Access to Bunya

 Set 1 of the [Training resources](https://www.qcif.edu.au/training/hpc-training-resources/) explains how to use Putty to connect to a HPC with the basics found [here](https://youtu.be/oP_5JJrMm1U).
 To connect to Bunya please use: